DeutschNederlands

 View the collection of Mike Finn

-producer Reinhold Hanke
+Producer: Reinhold Hanke

-height 22.1 cm (appx.
+Height (excl. lid): 22.1 cm (appx.
 8.6 inches.)

 One possibly similar item in our database